bhisaac/5eFP/5eFP-SRD.md

 ## Monster
 A monster’s statistics, sometimes referred to as its **stat block**, provide the essential information that you need to run the monster.

->Monster encounters use one of three templates: (where does this section go?)
+>Monster encounters use one of three templates:
 >
 >- **Minion.** Place (number of PCs + 1) minions onto the playing field.
 >- **Elite.** As **Minion** plus add 2 elites onto the playing field.